deficollective/defiscan/src/content/protocols/venus-protocol.md

 The `VAIController` and related stablecoin contracts are upgradeable.
 This could change the minting logic, interest rate calculations, or collateral requirements, potentially leading to bad debt that impacts all protocol users.

-All the upgrades above can only be executed through a governance proposal and are associated with the _Normal Timelock_ (see [exit window](#exit-window).
+All the upgrades above can only be executed through a governance proposal by XVS token holders and are associated with the _Normal Timelock_ (controlled by XVS governance with 48-hour delay) (see [exit window](#exit-window)).

 Beyond contract upgrades, Venus Protocol has numerous parameter changes that can significantly impact user funds without requiring code changes.
 Critical parameters like collateral factors, liquidation incentives, and interest rate models can be modified to cause mass liquidations or reduce user yields.
 Oracle configurations can be changed to use malicious price feeds.
 Reward emission rates can be altered to reduce expected yields.
-Most critical parameters are controlled by the Normal Timelock with a 48-hour delay, while some parameters can be adjusted more quickly through the Fast Timelock (1-hour delay) or emergency [multisigs](#security-council).
+Most critical parameters are controlled by the Normal Timelock (owned by XVS token holders through governance) with a 48-hour delay, while some parameters can be adjusted more quickly through the Fast Timelock (also controlled by XVS governance with 1-hour delay) or emergency [multisigs](#security-council) (3/6 threshold).

 > Upgradeability score: High